tindyc/valentime/README.md

 We also went through each page using google chrome developer tools to ensure that they were responsive on all different screen sizes.

+All the links in the page will open in a new tab implementing 'target="_blank"' and have been manually tested to confirm that they will direct to the correct destination.

 - - -

 ## Credits